sergiocampoy/qmk-keyboard-configuration/README.md

 # My custom keymap for the corne keyboard

+Welcome to my config files for my hand-wired corne keyboard!

+Most of the information will be here in this README.
+If you just want to flash my configuration and test it, you can download the .hex file and feed it to QMK toolbox.
+Be aware that his might not work depending on how the keys are wired to the arduino or how both halves are connected, so proceed with caution.

+If you want to peek the code or tinker with it: go ahead!
+I tried my best to document it both in the files and here in the README.

 ## Layers

 Warning!
 For the layers to work as shown, you have to tell the OS that the